TGAC/COPO-documentation/about/getting-started.rst

 .. _getting-started:

 =================
-Getting started
+Getting Started
 =================

-Collaborative OPen Plant Omics (COPO) is a website portal where scientists describe their research objects (raw or processed data, reads, samples, images etc.) using community-sanctioned metadata sets and vocabularies [#f1]_.
+Collaborative OPen Omics (COPO) is a website portal where scientists describe their research objects (raw or processed data, reads, samples, images etc.) using community-sanctioned metadata sets and vocabularies [#f1]_.

 As a metadata broker, COPO encourages data generators to adhere to